-Credits: 3 (3 class) This course comprises units of study on professional development, educational methodologies, research design, and management.
+Credits: 3 (3 class) This course comprises units of study on professional development, educational methodologies, research design, management and phlebotomy.
 The units are taught throughout the 12-month program.
 The unit on professional development introduces the importance of accreditation and certification along with a focus on developing professional ethics and participating in professional activities.
 The unit on educational methodologies includes a presentation of educational concepts concerning instructional techniques and terminology that can be utilized in an educational setting as well as to train providers of laboratory services.
-The unit on research design provides an introduction to the fundamentals of research terminology, sampling, measurement, design, and analysis.
-The unit on management includes basic managerial principles, budget considerations, laboratory safety practices, and quality assurance, quality improvement and total quality management as applied to the pre-analytical, analytical, and postanalytical components of the laboratory environment.
+The unit on research design provides an introduction to the fundamentals of research terminology, sampling, measurement, design and analysis.
+The unit on management includes basic managerial principles, budget considerations, laboratory safety practices and quality assurance, quality improvement and total quality management as applied to the pre-analytical, analytical and postanalytical components of the laboratory environment.
+Phlebotomy is included and prepares the student to properly perform blood collection on a variety of different patients with emphasis on professional behavior, safety, quality specimen collection and customer service.